ldkong1205/RoboDepth/README.md

   <img src="docs/figs/benchmark.png" align="center" width="100%">
 </p>

-Kindly refer to [MODEL_ZOO.md](docs/MODEL_ZOO.md) for the detailed benchmarking results and to access the pretrained weights.
+For more detailed benchmarking results and to access the pretrained weights used in robustness evaluation, kindly refer to [MODEL_ZOO.md](docs/MODEL_ZOO.md).

 ## Create Corruption Sets